WiFi

 Channels

-On the Channels tab, all wireless networks of the selected wireless network adapter are displayed in a graphical view with channel and signal strength.
-This can be useful to identify overlapping wireless networks that do not originate from the same access point.
+On the Channels tab, all wireless networks of the selected wireless adapter are displayed in a graphical view with channel, channel width, and signal strength.
+This helps identify overlapping wireless networks that do not originate from the same access point.

-Move the mouse over a channel to display all wireless networks occupying that channel in a tooltip.
+Move the mouse over a network band to display details such as SSID, channel, channel width, and signal strength in a tooltip.